Jumpstart UTulsa - The University of Tulsa

 Ready to kick off your college journey?

-JumpstartTU is a one-week, international experience that’s more than just travel—it’s a transformative personal growth moment and immersion into the UTulsa community.
+Jumpstart UTulsa is a one-week, international experience that’s more than just travel—it’s a transformative personal growth moment and immersion into the UTulsa community.
 Before your first semester even begins, you’ll get a jumpstart on making friends, connecting with advisors and faculty, and building self-confidence in your abilities.
-Whether it’s exploring the Great Wall in China or meeting alumni in Dubai, this experience builds core memories and connections that last a lifetime.
+Whether it’s exploring the Great Wall in China or meeting alumni in Germany, this experience builds core memories and connections that last a lifetime.

-JumpstartTU is integrated with your First-Year Experience course (FYE-1001), where students will:
+Jumpstart is integrated with your First-Year Experience course (FYE-1001), where students will:

-• Dive into global issues, biodiversity, and trade while engaging with local experts
+• Dive into global issues, biodiversity and trade while engaging with local experts

 • Collaborate with peers from diverse backgrounds to discover new perspectives